stone-payments/pos-mamba-sdk/packages/components/Keyboard/README.md

   renderCondition?: boolean | (() => boolean);

   /**
+   * Enabled or disables keyboard events and actions.
+   * This property do not change keybpard visibility.
+   */
+  disabled?: boolean;

+  /**
    * Controls keyboard visibility.
    * Setting this propertie with `renderCondition: false` has no effect.
    */